ericdke/apero-docs/FAQ.md

 - if you delete or edit with another client, Apero will reflect the changes in its windows
 - click on a username/avatar or @mention to get the user profile
 - click on a hashtag to get a list of posts containing this hashtag
-- click on a link to open it in your browser
+- click on a link opens it in your browser
 - images and gifs are displayed inline in posts and messages
-- double click on an image to open it in your browser
+- double click on an image opens it in your browser
 - click once on a gif to pause/play
 - Apero can read the special long posts made by ChimPnut, the iOS client
 - in conversation windows (threads), clicking on the text of a post/message highlights the current root and target posts/messages